prodmodfour/avengers_campaign_player_wiki/backgrounds/the_balanced_one/the_balanced_one.md

 - When you act according to your chaotic nature, **gain 1 Chaos Point** and **lose 1 Order Point**.
 - When you act according to your ordered nature, **gain 1 Order Point** and **lose 1 Chaos Point**.
-- When you make a choice between the two, your balance remains unchanged.
+- When you make a neutral choice, your balance remains unchanged.

 ---